Last updated on October 1st, 2023

 Glycemic Index and Glycemic Load of Ragi

 Many people get confused because raw Ragi has a 71 glycemic index which is on the high side but when cooked, it falls into the low to medium glycemic index category with 55 GI.
-It is also a good cereal alternative for diabetics as it is high in fiber, minerals, and amino acids.
-Fiber-rich food slows digestion and it releases glucose slowly into the bloodstream hence keeping blood sugar levels in check.
+It is also a good cereal alternative for diabetics as it is high in fibre, minerals, and amino acids.
+Fibre-rich food slows digestion, and it releases glucose slowly into the bloodstream hence keeping blood sugar levels in check.

 Health Benefits of Ragi

 Ragi, as previously stated, is a superfood among grains.
 It is the only grain that is gluten-free and can help with a variety of digestive and allergic conditions.
 Furthermore, because this is a very small grain that cannot be refined or processed, its nutrients remain in their natural state.
 Refining any grain increases its sugar content and Ragi, unrefined and unprocessed grain, has low sugar content.
 The health benefits of Ragi are:

 1. Good for Diabetes